cstevenson7/Final_Project_JavaScript/README.md

 - If the user wants to see the 4 locations on a map, they click on a button that triggers the Google Maps JavaScript API.
 - The user can click on the map marker and an info window pops up with the city name and the URL of the Environment Canada weather forecast for the city.
+- I have two try catch statements because of the weird first three city returns in the getTop4 function

 ##TODO